Florida Opens Recreational Harvest of Triggerfish for Three Weekends in October

 Before this year, I would go on the hunt to find triggerfish-only honey holes.
 I wanted to have spots specifically for triggerfish because, well, what’s not to love about triggerfish?
 Fun to catch, a really unique looking fish and so, so dang good to eat!

-“First, you must possess both an and an ,” said Cox.
+“First, you must possess both an Alabama fishing license and an out-of-state Florida fishing license,” said Cox.
 Then it is up to you on how you want to plan your trip.
 If you want to target other species that are open in Federal waters, you will need to make that the first part of your trip.
 You can still catch and be in possession of beeliners, white snapper, king mackerel or anything else that is in season, but you can’t catch triggerfish in Florida state waters and then have them on your boat in Federal waters.

 So either end your day by catching triggerfish or make it a triggerfish only trip if you are an Alabama resident according to Cox.
 “Once you have caught your triggerfish and are returning to Perdido Pass, it is very important that you do not stop in Alabama waters unless there is an emergency on your boat.
 Proceed directly to the no wake zone under the Perdido Pass bridge.”
 This simply means once you leave Florida waters head straight back to the boat launch or your dock.
 Don’t decide to troll the beach, or do any kind of fishing on the way in.
 This eliminates anglers from fishing in Alabama waters while being in possession of triggerfish which are currently out of season in Alabama.

 If you have any spots in Florida state waters, either public or private numbers, that you have fished for red snapper in the past, that would be a good place to look for triggerfish.